 For example, light exercise, massages, and a healthy and balanced diet focusing on fresh fruits and vegetables, whole grain products and legumes.
 To see examples of exercises that help the condition, click here.

 Massage is indeed one of the complementary therapies most appreciated by people with fibro.
 It can help relieve pain, improve your mood and reduce the need for pain medication so you can feel better and live better.
 There are different styles, such as Swedish, deep tissue and neuromuscular.
-All involve caresses and pressure on the muscles to relieve tension and pain and improve blood circulation.
+All involve different professional manipulations on the muscles to relieve tension and pain and improve blood circulation.

 Acupuncture has had good results in fibromyalgia, thanks to the stimulation of sensitive points.